All-Time Ranking · Player

 The Midfield Masters and Defensive Greats

-The Players Beyond the Stars
+The Players Beyond the Top Twenty-Five

 Football continues to produce players who will eventually find their place on lists like this one.
 The argument about who belongs, who was underrated, and who deserves to move higher will continue for as long as the sport is played.
 That argument is not a flaw in the exercise — it is the exercise.